-As of December 2024, just under half of families displaced in two years: 2022 (22%) and 2023 (24%).
+This round, three new locations were assessed in Al Diwaniya and Al Basrah governorates, while one location in Baghdad Governorate was not assessed due to the departure of displaced families.
+The inclusion of the new locations contributed to an increase in the number of displaced families recorded.
+The number of assessed locations and climate-induced displaced families is expected to increase each round as the network of key informants expands.
+However, the continual increase in families suggests such movements are permanent, rather than temporary.
+As of March 2025, just under half of families displaced in two years: 2022 (22%) and 2023 (23%).
 Between 2016 and 2021, the shares displaced each year fluctuated, with peaks in 2016 and 2021.
 The number of families displaced in 2024 fell considerably compared to the previous year due to increased rainfall, improved water management and restrictions on water-intensive crops and activities.
-However, displacement from Qadissiya Governorate increased in 2024, especially from Afaq, Diwanya and Hamza districts.
-Two fifths of families displaced to Thi-Qar, while just under one fifth displaced to Missan and a tenth to Najaf.
-With respect to flows, 40 per cent of all displacements took place within Thi-Qar Governorate.
-This includes intra-district displacement within Al-Chibayish (3,375 families, 12% of flows) and Nassriya (3,360 families, 12% of flows), as well as movements between Al-Rifa'i and Al-Shatra (2,555 families, 9%).
-A further 19 per cent of flows occurred within Missan Governorate, notably between Qal'at Saleh and Amara District (1,230 families, 4% of flows).
-Regarding location type, around three in five families displaced to urban locations (61%), with the remaining share moving to rural or peri-urban locations.
+Among those displaced in 2024, two thirds came from Al Diwaniya Governorate, especially Afaq District.
+Two fifths of families displaced to Thi-Qar, while just under one fifth displaced to Missan and a tenth to Al Najaf.
+In terms of flows, 40 per cent of all displacements took place within Thi-Qar Governorate.
+This includes intra-district displacement within Nassriya (3,384 families, 12% of flows) and Al-Chibayish (3,375 families, 12% of flows), as well as movements between Al-Rifa'i and Al-Shatra (2,555 families, 9%).
+A further 17 per cent of flows occurred within Missan Governorate, notably between Qal'at Saleh and Amara districts (1,248 families, 4% of flows).
+Regarding location type, three in five families displaced to urban locations (60%), with the remaining share relocating to rural or peri-urban locations.
 Many of those moving to rural areas go to Najaf, Al-Chibayish and Nassriya districts, while key districts for urban displacement include Al-Shatra, Amara and Nassriya.
 Map 2: Top 15 climate-induced displacement flows in central and southern Iraq

 1 The map depicts the top 15 flows from their district of origin to their district of displacement.
-Intradistrict displacement is shown as a circular arrow. $\ensuremath{\mathbb{C}}$ 2025 International Organization for Migration (IOM) The opinions expressed in the report do not necessarily reflect the views of the International Organization for Migration (IOM).
+Intradistrict displacement is shown as a circular arrow. © 2025 International Organization for Migration (IOM) The opinions expressed in the report do not necessarily reflect the views of the International Organization for Migration (IOM).
 The designations employed and the presentation of material throughout the report do not imply the expression of any opinion whatsoever on the part of IOM concerning the legal status of any country, territory, city or area, or of its authorities, or concerning its frontiers or boundaries.
-The following citation is required when using any data and information included in this information product: 'International Organization for Migration (IOM), January 2025.
+The following citation is required when using any data and information included in this information product: 'International Organization for Migration (IOM), May 2025.
 Climate-Induced Displacement in Central and Southern Iraq.
 IOM, Iraq.'
 For more information on terms and conditions of DTM information products, please refer to this link.

-IOM Iraq thanks the U.S. Department of State, Bureau of Population, Refugees and Migration (PRM) for its continued support.
+IOM Iraq thanks the U.K. Foreign, Commonwealth & Development Office (FCDO) for their support on this project.